microsoft/opengcs/docs/customosbuildinstructions.md

 - Build your kernel

-    Note:  The key delta between the upsteam default setting and above kconfig is in the area of ACPI/NIFT/NVDIMM/OverlyFS/9pFS/Vsock/HyerpV settings, which were set to be built-in instead of modules
+    Note:  The key delta between the upsteam default setting and above kconfig is in the area of ACPI/NIFT/NVDIMM/OverlyFS/9pFS/Vsock/HyerpV settings, which were set to be built-in instead of modules.
            The Kconfig above is still a work in process in terms of eliminating unnecessary components from the kernel image.

 ## How to construct user-mode components

+THe expected user mode directory structure is required to constructed as follows:

-Under the / directory, the following directory structure is required:
+Under the / directory, it should have the following subdirectories:

 - /tmp
 - /proc